Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Speed: 10 + (weapon's speed)/2
  - Type: Chain

-Effects: Make a grab attempt with your weapon; if successful, you then begin a grapple with your opponent and immediately pull them toward you until they are at Range 1 with you.
+Effects: Make a melee grab attempt with your weapon; if successful, you then begin a grapple with your opponent and immediately pull them toward you until they are at Range 1 with you.
 You can put them on any 'side' of you, if you wish, as part of this process.

 Afterward you make a basic weapon attack: If you're holding two weapons, this can be with either one, using its normal Speed with a bonus of +Xd*, where X is the number of yards you pulled them toward you, to a maximum of double your weapon's base dice.
 If you manage to wound your target with this, they take a -2 to their Grapple rolls against you per severity of the Wound (-2 for Minor, -4 for Major, etc), which lasts until the Grapple is broken.

 If something prevents their movement toward you (such as being grappled by someone else who resists their movement, being tied up to a tree, or stuck in an Immobility 10 effect), then this technique has no effect other than establishing a grapple (which might end automatically, if they are beyond your normal grapple range).

+The target declares a single defense (and increases their IC only once) against Black Vines, but makes rolls against the initial grab attempt and the follow up attack (if the grab is successful) separately.

 AP spent to lower this technique's speed lowers both the speed you perform it at, Which is used for both the grab and attack to determine valid interrupts, and the speed for the damage of the weapon attack performed.
+Similarly, other modifiers (such as Sudden Attack, or Surge) apply to both Accuracy's, and both defensive rolls, of you and your target.

 #### --( Mawarisuto - Rotation Strike )--
 Extending out a polearm, you hold one end with both hands then commence whirling and spinning the polearm around yourself in large circles!
 If it has a blade of some sort, this is even better!!